Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Introduction

-More broadly speaking, our paper also relates to a burgeoning literature that applies economic theory to analyze important economic and societal institutions in history. \cite{greif1993contract} is perhaps the first paper in the field, applying contract theory to analyze contractual relations in eleventh-century Mediterranean trade.
-Other studies include \cite{greif1994coordination} on the contract enforcement problem faced by merchants in late medieval Europe, \cite{borner2017design} on the debt-clearing financial mechanisms in preindustrial Europe, and \cite{mackenzie2019axiomatic} on the succession rules of Popes.
+More broadly speaking, our paper also relates to a burgeoning literature that applies economic theory to analyze important economic and societal institutions from a long-run perspective. \cite{greif1993contract} is perhaps the first paper in the field, applying contract theory to analyze contractual relations in eleventh-century Mediterranean trade.
+Other studies include \cite{greif1994coordination} on the contract enforcement problem faced by merchants in late medieval Europe; \cite{borner2017design} on the debt-clearing financial mechanisms in preindustrial Europe; \cite{mackenzie2019axiomatic} on the succession rules of Popes; and \cite{boerner2022medieval} on the medieval brokerage mechanisms in wholesale markets.
 Our paper follows this approach in that we use the toolbox from matching theory to analyze the civil service assignment procedures---another important historical institution---in order to shed light on its properties.

-The remainder of the paper is as follows.
-The next section provides background information on the selection and appointment of civil servants in the historical context.
-Section \ref{sec:AssignmentsThroughHistory} describes in detail the assignment procedures used throughout history.
-Section \ref{sec:theoreticalframework} presents our theoretical framework and formalizes the previously described assignment procedures.
-Section \ref{sec:AnalyzingTheProcedures} develops and evaluates comparative static results of the assignments procedures.
-In Section \ref{sec:conclusion}, we conclude and indicate potential theoretical and empirical future work.\footnote{We also provide some additional background information related to the selection and appointment of civil servants and a documentation of original sources and data used in our historical research in an online supplementary material.}